In this section

 wait

-A function that returns the result of the function started using the async.function If the function has not completed its execution yet, it waits for the completion and returns the result.
+Function that returns a result of the function started using the async function.
+If the function has not completed its execution yet, it waits for the completion and returns its result.
 If the function is completed before wait is called, the result is returned immediately.
 If the started function fails, the wait call generates the same error.

 Function